 - 1/3 cup date syrup

 - 1/2 teaspoon vanilla paste or 1 teaspoon vanilla extract

 - 1/2 cup lemon juice

 - Mix all the base ingredients together in a bowl.
 Check the consistency, it should hold together when pressed.

 - Press into a tin and pop into the refrigerator.

-- In a blender, mix your soaked and drained cashews, agave or other sweetener, coconut oil, lemon zest and vanilla until well combined.
+- In a blender, mix your soaked and drained cashews, date syrup, coconut oil, lemon zest and vanilla until well combined.